MrishadK/MrishadK/README.md

 ---

-### 💡 Let's Connect
+### 💡 Let's Connect!

 <p align="center">
-I'm always brainstorming unique ideas for AI and ML projects with practical use cases.<br>
+I'm always brainstorming unique ideas for AI/ML projects that solve real problems (or just do cool things). <br>
-Check out my repositories for inspiration, or feel free to reach out if you'd like to collaborate!
+If you want to talk tech, collaborate on an open-source project, or debate whether AGI is coming next Tuesday, hit me up!
 </p>

 <div align="center">